 1. What is the main anthropometrical difference between Full Male and Full Female?

 2. What is the main weight-bearing motor skill missing in Full Male vs. Full Female?

 3. What is a main culturally-influenced difference between Full Male and Full Female?

-4. Normalizing for weight and gender, but full relaxed and sad, what is the greatest asymmetrical thing you see?
+4. Normalizing for weight and sex, but full relaxed and sad, what is the greatest asymmetrical thing you see?